The role of primes of good reduction in the Brauer--Manin obstruction: Introduction

-We provide several examples showing that the results in Theorem \ref{thm: ordinary good reduction} and \ref{thm: good non-ordinary reduction} are optimal.
-In particular, we exhibit K$3$ surfaces $X$ over number fields such that: \begin{enumerate}[label=(\alph*)] \item $X$ has good ordinary reduction at a prime $\ip$ with ramification index $e_{\ip}=p-1$ and there is an element $\A\in \br(X)[p]$ whose evaluation map is non-constant on $X(k_{\ip})$; \item $X$ has good ordinary reduction at a prime $\ip$ with $e_{\ip}=p-1$ and $\ip$ does not play a role in the Brauer--Manin obstruction to weak approximation; \item $X$ has good non-ordinary reduction at a prime $\ip$ with $e_{\ip}\geq p$ and there is an element $\A\in \br(X)[p]$ whose evaluation map is non-constant on $X(k_{\ip})$. \end{enumerate} More precisely: from (a) we get that the condition $(p-1)\nmid e_{\ip}$ in Theorem~\ref{thm: ordinary good reduction} is necessary; from (b) we get that the inverse of Theorem~\ref{thm: ordinary good reduction} does not hold in general; from (c) we get that the bound in Theorem~\ref{thm: good non-ordinary reduction} is optimal.
+We provide several examples in support of the conditions on the ramification index found in Theorem \ref{intro_thm: ordinary good reduction} and \ref{intro_thm: good non-ordinary reduction}.
+In particular, we exhibit K$3$ surfaces $V$ over number fields such that: \begin{enumerate}[label=(\alph*)] \item $V$ has good ordinary reduction at a prime $\ip$ with ramification index $e_{\ip}=p-1$ and there is an element $\A\in \br(V)[p]$ whose evaluation map is non-constant on $V(k_{\ip})$, see Theorem~\ref{thm: family of examples} with $\alpha=1$; \item $V$ has good ordinary reduction at a prime $\ip$ with $e_{\ip}=p-1$ and $\ip$ does not play a role in the Brauer--Manin obstruction to weak approximation, see Example~\ref{example: Kummer}; \item $V$ has good non-ordinary reduction at a prime $\ip$ with $e_{\ip}=p$ and there is an element $\A\in \br(V)[p]$ whose evaluation map is non-constant on $V(k_{\ip})$, see Theorem~\ref{thm: family of examples} with $\alpha=\sqrt{2}$. \end{enumerate} More precisely: from (a) we get that the condition $(p-1)\nmid e_{\ip}$ in Theorem~\ref{intro_thm: ordinary good reduction} is necessary; from (b) we get that the converse of Theorem~\ref{intro_thm: ordinary good reduction} does not hold in general; from (c) we get that the inequality in Theorem~\ref{intro_thm: good non-ordinary reduction} cannot be refined.